avtools-io/itu-r-468-weighting/README.md

 `khz_option` : `str`

 - Choose `1khz` or `2khz` as an weighting option.
-  The weighting curves have the same shape for both options.
+  The weighting curves have a similar characteristic for both options, but are using a different amplification factor.
   They are shifted in a way, that the gain is 0.0 dB at the given frequency (1 or 2 kHz).